uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 played, and more!

-One way DDD attempts to simplify complex domains is by breaking down complex processes such as the one above into sequences of 'domain events'.
+One way DDD attempts to simplify complex domains is by breaking down complex processes such as the one above into sequences of [domain events]({{< ref "#domain_event" >}}).
 A domain event represents any change to the system.
 Events are emitted as a result of commands issued within the system.
 Using the above flowchart as an example, the player issues the 'do action' command.
 If it was the player's last action, then two 'card drawn' events could be emitted.
 If either of those cards were an epidemic card, then more epidemic events are emitted.

 ## How to handle events that trigger other events